 Hon.
 Ann Claire Williams

-United States Court of Appeals Judge for the Seventh Circuit
+United States Circuit Judge, United States Court of Appeals for the Seventh Circuit

 On November 10, 1999, Ann Claire Williams was appointed to the United States Court of Appeals for the Seventh Circuit by President William J. Clinton.
 Judge Williams became the first African American ever appointed to the Seventh Circuit and the third African American woman to serve on any United States Court of Appeals.
 Judge Williams had previously been appointed in 1985 by President Ronald W. Reagan to the United States District Court for the Northern District of Illinois.
 She was the first African American woman appointed to a district court in the Seventh Circuit, which includes all federal courts in Illinois, Indiana, and Wisconsin.